US President Joe Biden trips and falls at Colorado event

 The president had been standing for about an hour and half to shake hands with each of the 921 graduating cadets.

+"There was a sandbag on stage while he was shaking hands," Ben LaBolt wrote on Twitter.

-According to a White House press pool report, he tripped on a black sandbag.
+A White House press pool report also earlier said Mr Biden had tripped on a black sandbag while moving on stage.

-Footage of the incident shows Mr Biden appearing to point at the sandbag on stage after he is back on his feet.
+Footage of the incident shows Mr Biden appearing to point at the sandbag as he gets back on his feet.

-"He's fine.
-There was a sandbag on stage while he was shaking hands," White House communications director Ben LaBolt wrote on Twitter.

-The president was seen jogging back to his motorcade when the ceremony ended shortly after his fall.
+He was seen jogging back to his motorcade, apparently uninjured, when the ceremony ended shortly after the accident.

+Critics have said he is too old to run for a second term as president.

-Recent polls suggest a majority of US voters have concerns about the president's age.
+Recent polls have suggested a majority of US voters are concerned about his advanced age.
+He would be 82 at the start of a second term if he wins.

+This fall, in addition to previous stumbles off his bicycle and on the way up the Air Force One stairs, may add to concerns.